emersonboyd/Upgradeable_SmartContract_Example/README.md

 These steps will demonstrate how to deploy the smart contract on an Ethereum test network (Rinkeby).
 Steps for deploying the token on the Ethereum Mainnet and Binance Smart Chain are very similar.

 1) Fund your wallet with fake Rinkeby Ether by following the steps [here](https://faucet.rinkeby.io/).
-2) Deploy the proxy and implementation contracts by running the command `npx hardhat run --network moralisRinkebyUrl scripts/deploy.js`.
+2) Deploy the proxy and implementation contracts by running the command `npx hardhat run --network moralisRinkeby scripts/deploy.js`.
+This command may take awhile.
 Keep track of the address of the deployed proxy token.
 You will need it later.

 Congratulations, your contract is now deployed!
 If you want to interact with the methods in your contract via the console, you can look at the ‘Interacting with your Coin’ section of this page to see how to interact with the contract.